SteeltoeOSS/Samples/Management/src/ActuatorApi/README.md

     dotnet run --runtask=ForecastWeather
     ```

-    *Optional* - Add forecast data starting from specific date and/or number of days:
+    *Optional* - Add forecast data starting from a specific date and/or number of days:

     ```shell
     dotnet run --runtask=ForecastWeather --fromDate=10/18/2024 --days=30